 Shipping household goods to Poland

 When shipping household goods to Poland, you’ll need to provide a detailed inventory of all items with approximate values.
 If you’re relocating from within the EU, your used household goods can be imported duty-free.
-For non-EU citizens, your shipment is generally free of import duties, provided the items are for personal use.
+For non-EU citizens, your shipment should be free of import duties as long as the items are for personal use.

 It’s highly recommended to purchase comprehensive all-risk cargo insurance for your household shipments.